 High Level Summary of Revisions from 2009 ANOC/EOC version to Draft of CY2010 ANOC/EOC

 For 2009, CMS required plan sponsors to mail the ANOC/EOC together by October 31 to ensure their members received comprehensive information about their healthcare options in advance of the Annual Election Period.
 To create these materials, sponsors are required to use the standardized language of the model document.
 The 2009 model document included text variations for all types of Medicare advantage plans, using color coding to identify which standardized text to use for which types of plans.
 For 2010 CMS conducted an assessment of the ANOC/EOC for improvement through listening sessions with plan representatives and advocacy groups.
 The document was also consumer tested with beneficiaries through in-depth interviews.
 Based on the feedback, this year the ANOC/EOC has been re-structured and formatted for ease of use and beneficiary understanding.
 CMS has separated the EOC into six plan specific models (MA, MA-PD, Cost-based plans, PDP, PPO and PFFS).
 In re-structuring the 2010 ANOC/EOC there were no sections from the 2009 ANOC/EOC eliminated nor were any new sections added.
 The requirements for plan sponsors sending the ANOC/EOC will not create additional burden based on the changes.
 Plan sponsors will still be required to use the standardized language and send to members by October 31.
-The table below summarizes the revisions made for the 2010 ANOC/EOC.
+The table below summarizes the revisions made to the contract year 2010 ANOC/EOC.